dbetz/Parallax-ESP/README.md

 Run these commands to program the Parallax WiFi module with 4MB flash Note that the Makefile is set for 4096 flash size, and 1024 image size
-Tip: If experimenting with 2048 image size, then adjust the second command : 4MB becomes 4MB-c1
+Tip: If experimenting with 2048 image size, then consider adjusting the second command : 4MB becomes 4MB-c1

-1.
+1. Clear entire flash <optional>

 sudo python -m esptool --baud 921600 --port /dev/ttyUSB0 --before no_reset --after no_reset erase_flash

-2.
+2. Program new firmware, bootloader and inital settings.
+Note: Adjust the com port to your setup

 sudo python -m esptool --baud 921600 --port /dev/ttyUSB0 \
 --before no_reset --after no_reset write_flash \